 As the business grows, the company may even consider listing in the capital market as Cutix Plc in August 1987 and today is one of the biggest electric wire manufacturing companies in Africa.

-Different governments in Nigeria come up with different polices, with many of such policies being significant departures from those of preceding governments.
+Different governments in Nigeria come up with different policies, with many of such policies being significant departures from those of preceding governments.
 This makes planning very difficult and stifles the sustainable growth of industries in Nnewi and elsewhere.

 Inadequate institutional support

-The plethora of agencies with the responsibility of ensuring the sustainable development of small and medium enterprises which Nnewi industries mainly comprise, have not lived up to expectation.
+The plethora of agencies with the responsibility of ensuring the sustainable development of small and medium enterprises which Nnewi industries mainly comprise have not lived up to expectation.
 As a people, we need to forge strategies to ensure that agencies like SMEDAN and Bank of Industry have their most vibrant offices in industrial hubs like Nnewi and partner closely with targeted stakeholders.